MikeTeddyOmondi/intasend-rs/README.md

 This projects aims to provide an SDK that will support Rust projects with the [IntaSend](https://intasend.com) payment gateway.

-> ⛔ Attention
+> 📌 Attention
 >
-> This project is still in its early stages of development.
-Breaking changes may be introduced, and stability is not guaranteed.
-Do not use in production until stability is achieved and be prepared for potential issues or changes in the future.
+> This project is in its early stages of development.
+Breaking changes may be introduced, and stability is not guaranteed until a stable version is released.
+Use sparingly in production until stability is achieved and be prepared for potential issues or changes in the future.

 ## Installation